cloudfoundry/gorouter/README.md

 go tool pprof http://localhost:8080/debug/pprof/profile
 ```

+## Load Balancing

+The GoRouter is, in simple terms, a reverse proxy that load balances between many backend instances.
+The implementation currently uses simple round-robin load balancing and will retry a request if the chosen backend does not accept the TCP connection.

 ## Logs

 The router's logging is specified in its YAML configuration file, in a [steno configuration format](http://github.com/cloudfoundry/steno#from-yaml-file).